cksystemsteaching/selfie/book.md

 ### Instructions

+Before we go through the 14 RISC-U instructions let us take a look at the exact state of a RISC-U machine again but now using a bit more terminology.
 A RISC-U machine has a 64-bit program counter denoted `pc`, 32 general-purpose 64-bit registers (`zero`, `ra`, `sp`, `gp`, `tp`, `t0-t2`, `s0-s1`, `a0-a7`, `s2-s11`, `t3-t6`), and 4GB of byte-addressed memory.

-Register `zero` always contains the value `0`.
+Register `zero` always contains the value 0.
 Any attempts to update the value in `zero` are ignored.

 RISC-U instructions are 32-bit, two per 64-bit double word.
 Memory, however, can only be accessed at 64-bit double-word granularity.
 The parameters `rd`, `rs1`, and `rs2` used in RISC-U instructions may denote any of the 32 general-purpose registers.
 The parameter `imm` denotes a signed integer value represented by a fixed number of bits depending on the instruction.

 #### Initialization